zYxDevs/rimgo/README.md

 Stack Overflow: `https://i.stack.imgur.com/KnO3v.jpg?s=64&g=1` -> `https://rimgo.bcow.xyz/stack/KnO3v.jpg?s=64&g=1`

 ## Instances
 Open an issue to have your instance listed here!
+Instance privacy information is required for the instance list, see [Environment variables](#environment-variables).

+> For more details on instance privacy, see https://librarian.codeberg.page/docs/usage/instance-privacy/

 ### Clearnet
 To help distribute load, consider using instances other than the official one.